ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 * Workload

-A workload is a a running instance of software executing for a specific purpose.
+A workload is a running instance of software executing for a specific purpose.

 # Use Cases